 This Spokeshave is based on a tool that hasn’t been available since Edward Preston and Sons went out of business in the 1930’s.
 Lightweight but solid.
 Redesigned for fine, precise shaping work in all woods.
-Also available with a curved sole (1-1/2" radius).
+Available with a flat or curved sole (1-1/2" radius).

 The blade has a 25° bevel and is bedded at 40° to the sole, bevel down.

 This tool is set up to take thin shavings only (.006" or so).
 A tool with a large mouth will not perform as well on finish cuts.
 If you need a heavier cut, the tool can be easily modified by filing a chamfer on the leading edge of the mouth to allow a bigger shaving to pass.